Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - The combined points per game average of the two teams, 66.3, is 2.8 points more than Thursday's over/under.

-- This contest's total is 15.5 points greater than the 48 these two squads combine to surrender per game this season.
+- These two squads combine to allow 48 points per game, 15.5 fewer than this contest's over/under.

-- The average total in Volunteers games this season is 62, 1.5 points fewer than Thursday's total of 63.5 .
+- Volunteers games have an average total of 62.0 points this season, 1.5 fewer than Thursday's over/under.

-- The 52.9 PPG average total in Boilermakers games this season is 10.6 points fewer than this game's over/under.

 Tennessee Stats and Trends

-- When Tennessee churns out over 341.6 yards, the team is 5-7 against the spread and 7-5 overall.
+- Tennessee is 5-7 against the spread and 7-5 overall when the team totals over 341.6 yards.

-- The Volunteers have turned the ball over 12 times this season, four fewer than the Boilermakers have forced (16).

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.